The Supertanker Theory of History

 “On 19 September 1893 the governor, Lord Glasgow, signed a new Electoral Act into law.
 As a result of this landmark legislation, New Zealand became the first self-governing country in the world in which all women had the right to vote in parliamentary elections.”
 Source

-After millions of years of political subserviance to the male, a woman suddenly had equity of experience and rights.
+After millions of years of political subservience to the male, a woman suddenly had equity of experience and rights.
 The engines turned off.
 For the next two hundred years everyone argued about whether the ship of male cultural supremacy was steaming forth under its own power or if it was possible that it was a redundant force of history.
 No-one believed that such an historical momentum of human culture could be turned off in New Zealand in 1893.
-But this is indesputable.
+But this is indisputable.
 Only in the frontiers where men and women had to survive as equals and where women held fort as men ranged could it be possible for such a transference of political power.

 As the volcano exploded so did the lava flow and the channels into which it flowed was the global English speaking culture.
 For that was where the heresy was seeded.
 As this English speaking culture was also the dominant global culture which then goes on to influence and control the 20th century, the concept of female equivalence in law and rights touched all of humanity.